 Modern Well Design

-This 2-day course presents a unified approach to the well design process.
+This course presents a unified approach to the well design process.
 It is an overview of the operational sequences, from spudding the well through drilling and completion, to startup and production.
 Participants will learn elementary rock mechanics and a simple way to analyze borehole stability.
+The information is then used to design a fracture gradient curve, which serves as input to the well design process.
+That is followed by a discussion of the potential for optimization.

 Why You Should Attend